 2. Our prayers should be habitual, not a one-time event

 We read that “Jesus answered her not a word” (verse 23).
-How difficult could it be for the woman to accept that her only hope of healing for her daughter is beginning to fade away?
+How difficult could it be for the woman to accept that her only hope of healing is beginning to fade away?
 To make things worse, the disciples urged Jesus to “send her away”.
-Jesus further tells the woman that he was sent to the “lost sheep of the house of Israel”.
+Jesus further told the woman that he was sent to the “lost sheep of the house of Israel”.

 With all these, we can see the persistent prayer of the Canaanite woman.
-Instead of turning away from Jesus, what she did was “she came and worshiped Him, saying ‘Lord, help me’”.
+Instead of turning away from Jesus, “she came and worshiped Him, saying ‘Lord, help me’”.
 This is the kind of attitude God is looking when we pray.

-3. God puts more importance in building our character
+3. God puts more importance on building our character

-4. Problems should lead us towards God, not away from Him
+4. Problems should lead us toward God, not away from Him

 One of the reasons people leave the church is that they can’t handle the trials and difficulties associated with treading the Christian road.
 However, this must not be the case for us.
 We must “count it all joy when [we] fall into various trials”.
 Instead of doubting God, we must trust in Him that He will not withhold anything good from us (Psalms 84:11).